aws-powertools/powertools-lambda-java/docs/utilities/batch.md

 * **Any unprocessed messages detected**, we will raise `SQSBatchProcessingException` to ensure failed messages return to your SQS queue

 !!! warning
-    You will not have access to the **processed messages** within the Lambda Handler - all processing logic will and should be performed by the implemented `SqsMessageHandler#process()` function.
+    You will not have access to the **processed messages** within the Lambda Handler - all processing logic will and should be performed by the implemented `#!java SqsMessageHandler#process()` function.

 === "AppSqsEvent.java"